KO’s Cottage Collection

 Most KO students know about the brown house.
 You know, the one on Boulevard, behind Seaverns?
-This house, 1438 Boulevard, is owned by KO and is vacant.
+This house, 1438 Boulevard is owned by KO and is vacant.
 That seemed to be the extent of the average student’s knowledge of the house.
-What you may not know is KO does not only own that one house, it actually owns seven.
+What you may not know is KO owns more than the one house, it owns seven.

 KO bought each house one-by-one once the opportunity emerged.
 Five of these homes are situated on Boulevard, four of which are teachers’ residences.
-It’s no coincidence that these five are all adjacent to each other because the school deliberately acquired them through various purchases because of their location.
+It’s no coincidence that these five are all adjacent to each other, the school deliberately acquired them through various purchases because of their location.

-“The houses are key structures for the school to have for a couple of reasons,” Colleen Woerlen, director of Finance & Operations, said.
-“Firstly, they sit on the back entrance to the school, so we have maintenance vehicles coming in and out of that entrance very often.
+“The houses are key structures for the school to have for a couple of reasons,” Colleen Woerlen, Director of Finance & Operations, said.
+“First, they sit on the back entrance to the school, so we have maintenance vehicles coming in and out of that entrance very often.
 Also, it makes it better for neighbors, so we don’t interfere with them or get any complaints.”

-In 2011, KO purchased the last house after it cropped up on the market.
+In 2011, KO purchased the last house after the owner passed away.
 At that time, it was the only house in the Boulevard row that KO didn’t own.
-“So when the opportunity arose to buy it, it was imperative that we obtain that house,” Ms. Woerlen said.
-This house, the one sold in 2011, is 1438 Boulevard.
+“So when the opportunity arose to buy it, it was essential that we obtain that house,” Ms. Woerlen said.
+This house, the one purchased in 2011, is 1438 Boulevard.

-The houses’ primary purpose, other than for the structural reasons that Ms. Woerlen mentioned, is to house teachers.
+The houses’ primary purpose, that Ms. Woerlen mentioned, is to house teachers.
 The houses are particularly useful to settle young teachers in the area, Ms. Woerlen explained.
 “It’s a hiring incentive to some of our new hires.
 Moving into the Hartford area has a high cost, and living on campus can be extraordinarily valuable for new teachers to the area.”

 While looking at the houses on Boulevard, there are still two more that we haven’t talked about for those of you with quick counting skills.
 On Outlook Avenue, KO owns two residences positioned next to campus.
 One, 111 Outlook Ave, is vacant, like the brown house.
-This house came into KO’s possession after the former KO facilities director lived in this house with his family for many years.
+A former KO facilities director lived in this house with his family for many years.
 It has always been part of KO’s property.

 KO has never used the house for faculty housing because of its condition and required repairs, but the address does house electrical panels and utility boards for the fields that it overlooks.
 For example, the scoreboards and sprinkler system all rung through the driveway that 111 and 105 Outlook share in the 4 bay garage on the back of the property, making it difficult to sell.
 “As we’re a landlocked school, it’s essential that we utilize as much property as possible,” Ms. Woerlen said.

 The final house that KO owns is the Head of School’s house, which shares a driveway with 111 Outlook.